Blitz Wolf: Plot

 The plot is a parody of the Three Little Pigs, told from a Second World War anti-German propaganda perspective.
-In this cartoon, the danger is from Adolf Wolf (Adolf Hitler), who is set on invading the pig's nation of Pigmania.
-The pig who built his house of stone, "Sergeant Pork" (an homage to Sergeant York), take his precautions and outfits his house with defense machinery, but the two pigs who built their houses of straw and sticks claim they don't have to take precautions against the wolf because they signed a non-aggression pact with him.
+In this cartoon, the danger is from Adolf Wolf (a caricature of Adolf Hitler), who is set on invading the pig's nation of Pigmania.
+The pig who built his house of stone, "Sergeant Pork" (an homage to Sergeant York, or the contemporary film about him), take his precautions and outfits his house with defense machinery, but the two pigs who built their houses of straw and sticks claim they don't have to take precautions against the wolf because they signed a non-aggression pact with him.

 Adolf Wolf invades Pigmania, despite the two pigs protesting that he signed a treaty with them.
 He destroys their houses, the straw house with "Der Mechanized Huffer Und Puffer" and the stick house with an artillery shell, forcing the pigs to take shelter in the third pig's house, prompting a battle between the two parties.
 Towards the end of the cartoon, Adolf Wolf is blown out of his bomber plane by the pigs' artillery shells, fired from their multi-barreled "secret weapon" and filled with Defense bonds, and plummets down to Earth followed by a bomb from his own plane, which promptly blows him to Hell upon impact.
 There he realizes he is dead and says: "Where am I?
 Have I been blown to... ?", whereupon a group of devils adds: "Ehhhh, it's a possibility!", in reference to a then well-known catchphrase by Artie Auerbach on the Al Pearce radio show.